-The Authority will only licence new hackney carriages from 1st January 2030 where they emit zero emissions-.
+The authority will only licence new hackney carriages from 1st January 2030 where they emit zero emissions.

-The Authority will only permit replacement applications for existing licence holders from 1st January 2030 and renewal applications from 00:01 hours on 1st January 2030, where the vehicle subject to the application emits zero emissions.
+The authority will only permit replacement applications for existing licence holders from 1st January 2030 and renewal applications from 00:01 hours on 1st January 2030, where the vehicle subject to the application emits zero emissions.

-Type of application New hackney carriage vehicle • Must be a WAV under 8 years old from date of application first registration and of at least Euro 6 or higher emissions standard • From 1 January 2030, any vehicle must emit zero emissions Replacement vehicle A WAV must be replaced with a WAV and must application be less than 8 years old from date of first registration and at least Euro 6 or higher emissions standard A saloon can be replaced with a saloon but must be less than 5 years old from date of first registration and of Euro 6 or higher emissions standard Replacement vehicles from 1 January 2030 must be of the same type of vehicle (for example a WAV must be replaced with a WAV) and must emit zero emissions Renewal vehicle application Purpose built WAVs or vehicles converted or adapted to carry wheelchairs (where the work is carried out by a competent and professional person or bona fide business to the satisfaction of the Licensing Section) must be less than ÷16 years old (from date of first registration) Euro 3 and 4 vehicles must be replaced with a vehicle manufactured to at least meet Euro 6 or a higher emissions standard that meets all of the authority's requirements by not later than their renewal date in 2025 Euro 5 vehicles must be replaced with a vehicle manufactured to at least meet Euro 6 or a higher emissions standard that meets all of the authority's requirements by not later than their renewal date in 2026.
-The only exception to the above will be where an application is for a Euro 5 WAV which may be licensed for not longer than 16 years from date of registration. • All vehicles must emit zero emissions on their 2030 renewal date.
+Application Requirement New hackney carriage Must be a WAV under 8 years from date of first registration and of at least Euro 6 or higher emissions standard From 1 January 2030, any vehicle must emit zero emissions Replacement vehicle application A WAV must be replaced with a WAV and must be less than 8 years from date of first registration and at least Euro 6 or higher emissions standard A saloon can be replaced with a saloon but must be less than 5 years from date of first registration and of Euro 6 or higher emissions standard Replacement vehicles from 1 January 2030 must be of the same type of vehicle (for example a WAV must be replaced with a WAV) and must emit zero emissions Renewal vehicle application Purpose built WAVs or vehicles converted or adapted to carry wheelchairs (where the work is carried out by a competent and professional person or bona fide business to the satisfaction of the

+Application Requirement Licensing Section): 16 years (from date of registration) Euro 3 and 4 vehicles must be replaced with a vehicle manufactured to at least meet Euro 6 or a higher emissions standard that meets all of the authority's requirements by not later than their renewal date in 2025 Euro 5 vehicles must be replaced with a vehicle manufactured to at least meet Euro 6 or a higher emissions standard that meets all of the authority's requirements by not later than their renewal date in 2026.
+The only exception to the above will be where an application is for a Euro 5 WAV which may be licensed for not longer than 16 years from date of registration.
+All vehicles must emit zero emissions on their 2030 renewal date.